compose-spec/compose-spec/05-services.md

 ### mac_address

-`mac_address` sets a MAC address for service container.
+`mac_address` sets a MAC address for the service container.

 ### mem_limit